Updated June 29, 2022

 Teen Driving Laws in Indiana

-Let’s face it: Distractions are impossible to avoid while driving—no matter how old the driver.
+Let’s face it: Distractions are sometimes very difficult to avoid while driving—no matter how old the driver is.
 Several states have taken note of the devastating teen driver accidents, injuries, and fatalities and have attempted to make a difference.

-Compared to some states, the Indiana Graduated Driver Licensing (GDL) program is a more interactive and complex one.
+The Indiana Graduated Driver Licensing (GDL) program is more interactive and complex than in some states.
 The goal is to reduce accident fatalities and give teen drivers more preparation and experience.
-GDL programs in Indiana have a three step process:
+GDL programs in Indiana have a three-step process:

 1. A combination of in-class and behind-the-wheel training performed simultaneously—not in separate segments